|Back to Back Issues Page|

 The easier decisions are to go for a walk every day, or to add a food like an apple a day, or leaf of lettuce to your menu; this month we will focus on flaxseed.
 It's no sweat to enjoy a tablespoon a day on your muesli; it has almost no taste and you'll barely notice you are eating it.

-But first to an important topic; sleeping on your tum.
+But first to an important topic; tum sleeping.
 It's a significant contributor to neck pain and headaches.

 One of his seminal ideas was that your baby should be placed on his tum because he would be less likely to drown in his vomit; it seemed like a good concept at the time but, like many untested but seemingly rationally sound ideas, it's absolute folly.